TheAgentCompany/TheAgentCompany/workspaces/tasks/ds-answer-spreadsheet-questions/checkpoints.md

 ## Checkpoint 1 (1 pt)

-Confirmed the agent visited the file link on NextCloud
+Confirmed the agent visited the file link on ownCloud

 ## Checkpoint 2 (1 pt)